“As we say in church, I look back on a job well done.” — LaVern Baker

 It’s the birthday of Rock and Roll Hall of Famer LaVern Baker.

-There were many many people who were crucial in developing the new sound populating the air waves, the raucous sexually adventurous must-be-danced-to sound: the desire “out there” for something DIFFERENT being reflected by the smart performers who felt the need.
+The 1940s and 50s featured many people who were crucial in developing the new raucous sexually adventurous must-be-danced-to sound: the desire “out there” for something DIFFERENT was reflected by the smart performers who felt the need.
 So there were people like Fats Domino, Sam Phillips, Wynonie Harris, Ahmet Ertegun, Little Richard, Carl Perkins … I mean, these people were all over the place, geographically and culturally, but they all felt the same restless desire to CHANGE.
 To open the damn windows and let in something NEW.
 LaVern Baker felt it too.

-LaVern Baker was born in 1929.
-Her grandmother was a runaway slave.
-She grew up in Chicago, and there were a couple of successful female blues singers in her family, from whom she took great inspiration.
-She started performing when she was a teenager, as sooo many people who changed the world did.
-It takes teenagers to really feel what teenagers want.
-Baker was one of those rare people who felt the void, and had awareness of what was happening “out there” AS it was happening.
-She entered a trend by birth, the blues “trend”, but then expanded it, pushing it forward into the Now, into the Future.
-Art isn’t meant to be set in stone.
+LaVern Baker, the granddaughter of a runaway slave, was born in 1929.
+She grew up in Chicago and her family including a couple of well-known female blues singers.
+She started performing when she was a teenager, which I think is important.
+It takes teenagers to feel what teenagers want.
+Baker was one of those rare people: she felt the void, she had awareness of what was happening “out there” AS it was happening.
+She entered the blues trend (which wasn’t a trend, at all) byu birth, and then pushed it forward into the Future.
 Art that won’t change does exist but it remains niche, with a small audience.
 Rock ‘n roll was not going to be that.
 Little Richard called himself the “architect of rock ‘n roll” (and who’s gonna argue?
 Who wants to go toe to toe with Little Richard?
 I don’t.)
 Still: there were many architects.
 Baker was one of them.

 Rhythm and blues was its own thing.
-I would even venture to say that, although it appealed to kids, it was FOR adults.
-But there were so many more KIDS “out there” in the early 1950s: something had to be done to satisfy THEM.
-They wanted to dance, and make out, and throw each other around.
-Old-school blues wouldn’t allow them to do that.
-But there were other strands, jump blues, blues shouters, etc. These pretty much rested solely in night clubs, some of it deemed too suggestive for radio play.
+Although it appealed to kids, it was FOR adults.
+But there were so many more KIDS in the early 1950s.
+They wanted to dance, make out, throw each other around.
+Rhythm and blues wouldn’t cut it.
+There were other strands of the same genre: jump blues, blues shouters, etc, but they rested mostly in night clubs, deemed too suggestive for radio play (and for kids’ access to it).
 It didn’t have a chance to spread nationally or to move out of the sub-culture within the culture.
-Out in the white world, there was boogie-woogie and big band music, where white teenagers were throwing each other around, working up a sweat.
-This was not music for a “Tennessee Waltz” type courtship.
-These powerful “trends” – jump blues, boogie-woogie, big band dance music – were already merging, HAD already merged, but it was about to go mainstream.
+In the white world, there was boogie-woogie and big band music, where teenagers threw each other around.
+(Cross-cultural needs, in other words.
+This is, again, what a void requires.)
+These powerful “trends” – jump blues, boogie-woogie, big band dance music, rhythm & blues – were already merging, HAD in fact already merged, but it was about to go mainstream.

-Baker was a blues singer when she was very young, and when she was 17 she was able to sing in bars and clubs.
-At first she was a novelty act, called “Little Miss Sharecropper”, where she dressed in raggedy blue jeans and a straw hat and sang the blues.
-There was pressure on her to adopt this persona by club owners, basically due to the limited success of another performer, Mildred Jorman, who adopted the name “Little Miss Cornshucks”.
+Baker was a blues singer from a young age: when she was 17 she was singing in bars and clubs.
+At first she was a novelty act, called “Little Miss Sharecropper”, where she dressed in raggedy blue jeans and a straw hat.
+There was pressure on her by club owners to adopt this persona.
 Baker was an urban Chicago girl.
 Her life had nothing to do with sharecropping.
 These were racist stereotypes, and they made Black performers acceptable to the white nightclub audience.
-It was also a dead end, artistically.
+(It was also a dead end, artistically.)

-Nevertheless, Baker was more successful as “Little Miss Sharecropper” than Mildred ever was as “Little Miss Cornshucks”.
-Her family moved to Detroit in the 1940s, which put her in a burgeoning music scene where she didn’t need to pretend to be a simple sharecropping girl to make people sit up and listen.
-She started recording stuff, which did okay (not nationally, but locally) and she toured around the Midwest.
-1953 in general seems to be a very very important year (I appeared on the Very Good Year podcast to talk about the movies in 1953!)
-1953 was when the VOID in the culture got too big to ignore.
+Nevertheless, Baker got gigs, got experience.
+In the 1940s, her family moved to Detroit, which put her in a burgeoning music scene where she didn’t need to pretend to be a sharecropping girl to make people listen.
+She started recording and touring around the Midwest.
+1953 in general was a very important year (I appeared on the Very Good Year podcast to talk about the movies in 1953!)
+1953 was when the cultural VOID got too big to ignore.
 People started pouring into the void, filling it up.
-(And in July, 1953, a 19 year old truck driver in Memphis slinked into Sun Records to “record a song for his mother”.)
-Baker signed with Atlantic, with her biggest fan Ahmet Ertegun, who also felt the void “out there”.
+(And in July, 1953, a 19-year-old truck driver in Memphis slinked into Sun Records to “record a song for his mother”.)
+Baker signed with Atlantic.
+The head honcho at Atlantic was the legendary Ahmet Ertegun, who felt the void “out there”.
+He was her biggest fan.

 She had a minor hit with “Soul on Fire” and then struck gold with her next single, “Tweedle Dee”.

-She’s singing with the Atlantic house band, a world-class operation: listen to the arrangement, and how it’s so carefully done to not overwhelm her performance.
+She was singing with the Atlantic house band, a world-class operation: listen to the arrangement, it’s so carefully done to not overwhelm her performance.
 She’s the star of the track.
-Her voice is so powerful and flexible: strong as hell but with variety and shadings.
+Her voice is so powerful and flexible: strong as hell but with variety in its shadings.
 You can hear her playfulness, her humor.
-She’s got that rasp too, but she can control it.
+She’s got a rasp too, but she can control it.
 She brings in the rasp as an emotional thing, it’s a vocal choice.
-And it’s thrilling.
+The whole thing is thrilling.
 By no metric on earth is “Tweedle Dee” a great song.
 It’s barely a good song.
 But Baker obliterates those critical considerations since she is having so much fun and crushing it so hard!

-“Tweedle Dee” launched her nationally.
-It was #4 on the r&b charts (“race” charts) but it was something like #13 on the POP charts.
-It was that all-important thing, a crossover hit, which was still almost unheard of in October 1954.
+“Tweedle Dee” reached #4 on the r&b charts (the “race charts”, as they were called), and this launched her on a national level.
+The song was something like #13 on the POP charts, too.
+“Tweedle Dee” was that all-important thing: a crossover hit.
+Crossover hits were almost unheard of in October 1954.
 White charts and “race” charts were two separate things, by design, but Baker crossed over.
 The kids – black and white – flipped over it.
 Elvis was just two months into his career in October 1954.
-He would be the one to obliterate the crossover “line”, but he was white.
+He would be the one who obliterated the crossover “line”, but he was white.
 He dragged the white world along with him (although “dragged” isn’t the right word, because they all went willingly).
 But Baker got there first (in fact, Elvis sang “Tweedle Dee” on one of his earliest appearances on the Louisiana Hayride radio show in the fall of 1954.
-It’s a pretty weak showing, for him, but it speaks to how quickly the song infiltrated the national consciousness.
+It’s a weak showing, for him, but it speaks to how quickly the song infiltrated the national consciousness.
 Everyone knew it.)

 I am so happy Baker performed the number on the Ed Sullivan Show so we can see her in action at the moment she “hit”.

-“Tweedle Dee” was one of those game-changer songs.
+“Tweedle Dee” was a game-changer song.
 You can hear in it the boogie-woogie big-band influence, but you can also hear in it – and her voice – the deep well of blues influence.
 Baker wasn’t a teenager by this point, but she brought to her performance a lively sense of humor, a kind of insouciant “I want what I want” vibe, and she is not ashamed or coy.
 Listen to the lyrics.
 This was a woman singing about her needs.
 She’s blatant, she’s greedy (in the best sense): “Gimme gimme gimme gimme gimme all the love you got!”
-Go, LaVern!
 This was something the teenagers loved, found revelatory, a break with their parents’ conservative values.

 It’s different when a woman sings “Gimme gimme gimme”.
 It just is.
-It’s inherently feminist, whether the people at the time would label it “feminist” or not.
+The song is inherently feminist, whether the people at the time would label it “feminist” or not.
 It brings women in to the story.
-It’s not just BOYS who want fun sexy times.
+Boys aren’t the only ones who want fun sexy times.
 Girls want it too.
-The whole world exploded with possibilities.

 The lyrics are funny.
-There’s no euphemism really.
+There’s no euphemism.
 Jim Dandy’s got it going ON and Baker is IN.TO.
 IT.

 Dear Georgia, inasmuch as I’ll be flying over quite a stretch of blue water on my forthcoming Australian tour, l am naturally concerned about making the round trip safely and soundly.
 My thoughts naturally turn to you at this time, and I am enclosing an insurance policy on my life in the amount of $125,000.
 This should be at least partial compensation for you if I should be killed or injured, and thereby deprive you of the opportunity to copy my songs and arrangements in the future.

 She went to bat – taking great risks, and paying the price – for other artists.
-She was a star: everything she did generated publicity.
 She was queen of the Open Letter.
 She wrote another famous open letter to Charles Diggs Jr., the first Black man elected to Congress from Baker’s home state, Michigan, and a champion of civil rights.
 Baker asked him to strengthen or at least fortify U.S. copyright law to make such copying practices open to litigation.

 In her open letter to Diggs, she wrote: